 The humanist position is an exclusionist and closed system which shuts out all contending viewpoints.
 This is especially true if these views teach anything other than relative values and standards.
 Anything which presents truth as absolute values or standards is seen as the humanist to be a denial of the humanist position.
-As a result the humanistic worldview is completely intolerance when it presents itself through the political institutions and especially through schools.
+As a result, the humanistic worldview is complete intolerance when it presents itself through political institutions and especially through schools.
 When humanism is expressed through the state then Christianity is removed from the marketplace of ideas.

 Since the Christian worldview centers on freedom of the individual this becomes a threat to humanism statism philosophy.
 This is so because humanists have no god but themselves.
 Their ultimate end is statism which becomes their center for solving problems in society.

-In the final analysis one must choose Caesar or God as their final authority.
+In the final analysis, one must choose Caesar or God as their final authority.

 IV.
 TWO SYSTEMS OF FREEDOM